Setting up Vim for React development

 Tab-, (without leaving insert mode).
 It will expand as

 <p className="description"></p>.
 Note that this is using the JSX

 className syntax, thanks to the tweak on

-Syntastic has been the go-to syntax checking Vim plugin for a while, but it has the downside of being synchronous.
+Syntastic has been the go-to solution for syntax checking in Vim for a while, but it has the major flaw of being synchronous.
 That means that you can’t do anything - not even move your cursor - while it is running.
 For large files, this gets annoying rather quickly.
-The good news is that vim now has support for async tasks, and you can switch to Ale, which is short for Asynchronous Lint Engine.
+The good news is that Vim now has support for async tasks, and you can switch to Ale, which is short for Asynchronous Lint Engine.
 You will never be interrupted by your linter again, hurray!

 Arguably, this isn’t specific to React, but since you’ll need syntax checking for JSX, it’s a good opportunity to improve your overall setup.

 Of course, Ale is only the glue between Vim and the actual syntax checker that runs under the hood, which in this case would be ESLint.